 Typically, women will rest the helmet on top of their ponytail, pitching the helmet too far forward on their faces.
 The other option is to thread your ponytail through a vent higher up in the back of the helmet, which pulls the helmet too far up your forehead.

-You don’t want to thread your ponytail too high on the helmet as it can pitch your helmet too far back and exposing your forehead.
+You don’t want to thread your ponytail too high on the helmet as it can pitch your helmet too far back and expose your forehead.
 Conversely, resting your helmet on top of your ponytail can pitch your helmet too far forward on your face.
-Both compromises the effectiveness of your bike helmet.
-Meaning you simply won’t get the full protection a helmet could provide in the event of a crash.
+Both compromise the effectiveness of your bike helmet.
+This means you simply won’t get the full protection a helmet could provide in the event of a crash.

 And none of this even takes comfort into consideration when wearing a ponytail with a bike helmet.
 All this leads some female riders to completely ditch the idea of wearing a helmet at all which is even worse.

 Thankfully, you have options – Ponytail-friendly bike helmets.
 These bike helmets that accommodate ponytails have wider openings at the back between the bottom of the shell and the fitting strap or dial.
 This allows your ponytail to slip right through the opening, making you comfortable and look amazing.
 So, now, you can enjoy the full range of protection from your ponytail helmet without compromising your comfort.

 Ponytail hole helmet or not, a good helmet should fit properly on the head of the rider.
 A smaller or oversized helmet is almost worthless in the event of an accident.
 The perfect helmet should have a snug fit when worn.
 It should not wobble or suffocate the wearer by being too tight.
 In the case of oversized helmets, they are really of no value.